Frequently Asked Questions: Seekers

 Do you charge late fees?

 My company has a late fee policy, but we have yet to implement it thanks to our reliable clients.
 A late fee covers administrative costs in chasing down payments.
-It’s important that clients understand that my company retains copyright on all voiceover audio files we produce until the project invoice is paid in full.
-There is no permissible use of my unpaid voice over services.
+It’s important that clients understand that my company retains copyright on all voiceover audio files we produce.
+If we grant you a buy-out, it means you are free to use my voiceover under the terms of the buy-out, usually in perpetuity, without having to pay anything further.
+However, there is no permissible use of any of my voiceover services with an unpaidΒ or underpaid invoice.
+Also, you may not re-sell my voiceover audio files to any third-party without my written permission.

 Do you provide volume discounts?